 The Board or its child care contractor may review an assessed PSoC in accordance with local procedures for possible temporary reduction if there are extenuating circumstances that jeopardize a family’s self-sufficiency and may temporarily reduce the assessed PSoC if warranted by the circumstances.

-Following a temporary reduction in PSoC, the Board must ensure that the PSoC is reinstated at the full amount originally assessed for the eligibility period.

 However, if the parent is not covered by one of the exemptions specified in B-602, then the Board or its child care contractor must not waive (reduce to zero) the assessed PSoC under any circumstances.

 Rule Reference: §809.19